 NEXT WEBINAR (register here)

-Monday, January 19th @ 9am PST
+Monday, March 2nd @ 11:30am PST

 SPRING TERM WEBINAR SERIES SCHEDULE

-Monday | Sheila Heymans | European Marine Board | Policy needs for Oceans and Human Health, the vision from Europe | |
+Monday | Sheila Heymans | European Marine Board | Policy needs for Oceans and Human Health: the vision from Europe | |

 Monday | Kathryn Fiorella | Cornell University | Valuing Aquatic Biodiversity in Changing Aquatic Food Systems | |

-Monday | Henrik Enevoldsen | IOC UNESCO | International marine science, the UN Ocean Decade, and how it addresses harmful algal bloom research, data sharing and capacity building | |
+Henrik Enevoldsen | IOC UNESCO | International marine science, the UN Ocean Decade, and how it addresses harmful algal bloom research, data sharing and capacity building | POSTPONED | |

 Monday | Dorothy Dankel | SINTEF Ocean, University of Bergen | Transformative Leadership, business as unusual for the Blue Economy | |